surrealwaffle/yymp/README.md

 *yymp* has undergone some changes recently!
   * Alias templates are far less prevalent
   * Removal of integer sequence manipulation (to better direct the focus of the library)
-  * Removal of a number of some superfluous features, such as accessors, conversions, and reversal
+  * Removal of some superfluous features, such as accessors, conversions, and reversal
-  * Replaced complicated template rebinding with a much simpler implementation and limited usage
+  * Replaced complicated template rebinding with a much simpler implementation and usage limited to the scope of this library

 # Example Usage
 There are two ways to include the headers for type lists.